-We got most of the stuff on the list, as I recall, but when Penelope arrived it was still somehow not quite right.
+We got most of the stuff on the list, as I recall, but when Penelope arrived, it was still somehow not quite right.
 We had many things we didn’t need (a bottle warmer) and yet were somehow missing items that seemed crucial in the moment.
-Or, as Jesse put it in his notes from the first week of Penelope’s life: “Every day, approximately 7 packages arrived from Amazon.
+Or, as Jesse put it in his notes from the first week of Penelope’s life: “Every day, approximately seven packages arrived from Amazon.
 Still, we were undercapitalized on various things.”

 - What was the one best thing you got — the best!
 Just one!
-Can’t-live-without item.

 - What was the one thing you wish you’d skipped?